taoquanyus/GOFuzz/README.md

 ```

 # TBD
-A pratical fuzzing with a protocol (RTSP) with details will be given.
+A pratical fuzzing with a protocol (RTSP) with details will be given here.

 # commit records: